fairagro/D4.4.1_SciWIn_concept/report.md

 This text is deliverable D4.4.1 of Measure 4.4. in Task Area 4 of the NFDI consortium FAIRagro.
-"SciWIn" stands for **Sci**entific **W**orkflow **In**frastructure and denotes the overall delivrable of Measure 4.4.
+"SciWIn" stands for **Sci**entific **W**orkflow **In**frastructure and denotes the overall deliverable of Measure 4.4.
 This document concludes Action 1 of Measure 4.4.
 The title set forth in the proposal [@ewert2023] was "Joint concept of SciWIn as part of the RDC semantic toolset" Several assumptions made at the time of writing the proposal did not